dojoengine/book/src/tutorial/onchain-chess/0-setup.md

                                                      ^*^
 ```

 One thing you have to make sure is, that `<Option<PieceType>>` is the type that we created.
 So this type does not implement basic traits like SerdeLen.
-You need to define the implementation you own.
+You need to define the implementation by your own.

 ```rust,ignore
 impl PieceOptionSerdeLen of dojo::SerdeLen<Option<PieceType>> {